How private labels can build your fashion brand in 2025

 Share this article:

-Does it really make sense to make a T-shirt from scratch if our strong point is the print and its graphics?
+The question arises: does it really make sense to produce a t-shirt from scratch if the real strength of the brand is the graphics and printing?

-The answer is "it depends" In this article we will look at the pros and cons and explore the opportunity of private labelling in antagonism to creation so that we can help companies better understand the difference between these two strategies and decide which one to choose for your brand.
+The answer is: depends.
+In this article we will analyse the pros and cons and explore the opportunity offered by the private label compared to traditional production, so as to help companies and designers better understand the differences between these two strategies and choose the right path for their clothing brand.

 Private labelling is a form of customisation which consists of modifying a ready-made product to meet the needs of brand uniqueness.